Borbez2/Carbon-footprint-calculator/README.md

-Simple carbon footprint calculator, uses tkinter for UI, and uses matplotlib visualize results
+Simple carbon footprint calculator, uses tkinter for UI, and uses matplotlib to visualize results